352nd Special Operations Support Squadron

-The 352nd Special Operations Support Squadron (352nd SOSS) is an active land-based unit within the 752nd Special Operations Group (752nd SOG), 352nd Special Operations Wing (352nd SOW), United States Air Force, and United States European Command, which is based at Royal Air Force base RAF Mildenhall, in Suffolk, eastern England.
-The 352nd SOSS uses two types of aircraft, the MC-130J Commando II, and the CV-22B Osprey.
+The 352nd Special Operations Support Squadron (352nd SOSS) is a land-based unit of the 752nd Special Operations Group (752nd SOG), 352nd Special Operations Wing (352nd SOW), the U.S. Air Force, and the U.S. European Command.
+It is based at the Royal Air Force base RAF Mildenhall in Suffolk, England.

+Operated Vehicles

+The squadron operates two types of aircraft: the MC-130J Commando II and the CV-22B Osprey.

 Mission

-The 352nd SOSS provides support for two flying squadrons, one special tactics squadron, and one maintenance squadron in the areas of exercise, logistics, and deployment planning.
+The 352nd SOSS supports two flying squadrons, a special tactics squadron, and a maintenance squadron in the areas of exercise, logistics, and deployment planning.

-The 352nd SOSS was created with an expeditionary design in mind, allowing it to conduct multiple operations simultaneously.

 History

-While specific details about the 352nd SOSS's operational history are limited, the squadron has been involved in the expeditions of several military operations, including Desert Storm, Enduring Freedom, and Iraqi Freedom.
-Additionally, the squadron has been involved in humanitarian and combat operations in Europe, Africa, and Southwest Asia.
+The 352nd SOSS has been involved in several military operations in the Middle East; including Operations Desert Storm, Enduring Freedom, and Iraqi Freedom.
+The squadron has also supported humanitarian and combat missions across Europe, Africa, and Southwest Asia.

+It supports Special Operations forces through providing medical support, weather forecasting, and the maintenance of specialized aircraft, including the CV-22B Osprey and MC-130J Commando II.
+They also conduct training exercises simulating infiltration, exfiltration, search and rescue, and survival scenarios.